Max Yavno: Subjects and notable works

 He also captured a pre-Dodgers Chavez Ravine, a giant plaster leg on top of a building in West Los Angeles and a "nostalgic" shot of a cable car being turned around at Powell and Market streets in San Francisco.

 His noted photograph of a crowd watching "sun-worshipping body builders at Muscle Beach in Venice" sold at auction in 1984 for almost $4,000.
 He said he had spent three Sundays at the beach before the subjects "stopped flexing for his camera and resumed posing for each other."

 In 1967, Yavno's photograph of a Greyhound bus was commissioned by artist Mason Williams for a life-sized screenprint titled Bus.
-The photograph was enlarged and printed on 16 pieces of billboard paper, creating a work that measured approximately 10 × 36 ft.
-Published in an edition of 200, Bus toured the country and appeared in major venues including MoMA and Radio City Music Hall.
+The photograph was enlarged and printed on 16 pieces of billboard paper; the finished work measured approximately 10 × 36 ft.
+Bus was published in an edition of 200, toured the country, and was shown at venues including MoMA and Radio City Music Hall.